 Most ebooks can be read directly within the browser screen.
 However, to Download or Borrow the e-resource for use on a personal device, certain prerequisites may need to be in place.
 If accessing directly through the database listing, it is recommended to click “details” on the right of each Database e-collection A-Z and read the “Access Notes” area of the page, to confirm what those additional requirements are.

 Most major publishers and vendors protect and restrict usage of electronic resources through Digital Rights Management (DRM).

 Due to strict DRM parameters, many electronic collections, e.g. Ebook Central, EBSCO eBooks™(eBook Collection (EBSCOhost)) require additional personal accounts/logins to be set up on their platforms.
-These accounts are usually free, and in some cases are necessary for a full download or loan of the resource onto a personal device.
-They also offer more personalized options, such as creating folders for borrowed ebooks, highlighting text, sharing citations, using social media functions etc.
+These accounts are necessary if you wish to borrow the resource for a period of time, or download it to a personal device.
+Logging in with these personal accounts also provide useful features, such as, highlighting text, sharing citations, using social media functions etc.

 Typically, ebook collections that require additional DRM compliant software (eg. Adobe Digital Editions) also have limitations on the number of users that can access the resource at a given time, including, restrictions on printing/copying amounts, and, limited “borrowing" time of the material.
 Once the borrowing period is complete, access to the resource will be automatically disabled.
-If a preferred title is not available, having these personal accounts with the chosen database, allows for the option of putting a “Hold” on an item and being notified once the resource becomes available again.
+If a title of interest is not available, having these personal accounts with the chosen database, allows for the option of putting a “Hold” on an item and being notified once the resource becomes available again.